 1).
 Getting Ready.
 The bride, groom, and their bridal parties traditionally get ready indoors.
 This may be at home, at a hotel, or in a special suite on site at a larger wedding venue.
 Preparations continue to happen indoors during COVID-19 pandemic weddings.

 2).
 Ceremony.
 When possible, ceremonies are being shifted into outdoor spaces.
 However, some ceremonies (like those in a church) are held indoors.
-With the arrival of winter, more weddings are expected to be held indoors due to the dropping temperatures.
-We expect decreased guest attendance for ceremonies as a result.

 3).
 Reception.
-Larger weddings are being hosted outdoors, though more intimate weddings may still be held in ballrooms and other indoor spaces.
+Larger weddings are being hosted outdoors, though some weddings may still be held in ballrooms and other indoor spaces.
 The specifics of this really does depend on where you live, but in our observations in Pennsylvania, wedding venues are subject to guest capacity limits dependent on the size of their indoor environments and layout.
 We recently photographed a wedding at Bear Creek Mountain Resort, which has very large reception spaces that enables them to host larger events (by pandemic standards).

 COVID-19 Pandemic Wedding Gallery